A money market account is a bank account that functions similar to both a checking and a savings account, so you get the benefits of both options.

 1FDIC insurance is applicable to eligible deposit accounts and up to the maximum allowed by law .
 Learn more at https://www.fdic.gov/resources/deposit-insurance/financial-products-insured/index.html.

 2Learn more about NCUA insured accounts, which are applicable to eligible accounts and up to the maximum allowed. https://www.mycreditunion.gov/share-insurance

 3Money Market Account is a tiered variable account wherein 3.00% annual percentage yield applies to all balance tiers, which are identified as $0.01–$4.999.99, $5,000.00–$149,999.99 and balances over $149,999.99.
 Ask for details.
 Additional terms, conditions, fees & exclusions may apply.
 Rates may change without notice.
-There is a $10.00 excess transaction fee for every transaction over six for preauthorized withdrawals, automatic or telephonic transfers, checks, drafts, and debit card or similar transactions from your account per account statement cycle.
 If the account is closed before interest and/or bonus is credited, accrued interest and/or bonus may be forfeited for that statement cycle.
 Fees could reduce earnings.
 Minimum opening deposit: $100.
-Information is as of December 10, 2022.
+Information is as of November 21, 2023.